 It contains chapters which subtly allow a child to empathise with everyday experiences which, through further discussion, allows a child to analyse the experiences, understand them and help to handle the emotional content.
 The intention is to allow the child the opportunity to cope with such situations in future in order to protect their welbeing.

-We wish to make this book reading homework as part of a schools programme.
-Funding permitting.
+This book is reading homework as part of a schools programme.
 The guide details the implentation of the programme which includes details about Roxy's Book.

 Assuming our success in achieving our outcomes and Funding permitting we expect to roll this programme out in as many primary schools as possible to support the generations each year.